wizzeh/openrouter_api/README.md

 cargo test
 ```

-This will run the integration tests in `tests/integration_tests.rs`, which now include scenarios for structured outputs, tool calling, and provider preferences.
+This will run the integration tests in `tests/integration_tests.rs`, which now include scenarios for structured outputs, tool calling, provider preferences, and the new web search endpoint.

 ## Implementation Plan